Rdatatable/data.table/README.md

 #### NOTES

-  *  Reminder: using `rolltolast` still works but since v1.9.2 now issues the following warning :
+  *  Reminder: using `rolltolast` still works but since v1.9.2 now issues the following warning:
-     `'rolltolast' has been marked 'deprecated' in ?data.table since v1.8.8 on CRAN 3 Mar 2013, see NEWS.
-Please change to the more flexible 'rollends' instead. 'rolltolast' will be removed in the next version."`
+     > 'rolltolast' has been marked 'deprecated' in ?data.table since v1.8.8 on CRAN 3 Mar 2013, see NEWS.
+Please change to the more flexible 'rollends' instead. 'rolltolast' will be removed in the next version."

   *  Using `with=FALSE` with `:=` is now deprecated in all cases, given that wrapping the LHS of `:=` with parentheses has been preferred for some time.